)

 Types of pet insurance coverage

-Individual insurance contracts aren’t one-size-fits-all.
-Each pet insurance company offers a range of coverage options.
-The particular details vary by insurer, but you’ll find three broad types of plan options from most companies.
+Each pet insurance company is different and offers a range of coverage options.
+The particular details vary by insurer, but you’ll find three broad types of pet insurance plans from most companies.

 Accident and illness plan